NicholasAMills/RPiSurveillanceSystem/README.md

 # RPiSurveillanceSystem
 #RPiSurveillanceSystem

 This is a basic surveillance system that will take a picture when a pir motion sensor detects motion, and then send the image to a desired email.
-Upon success, a LED will be lit up for 3 seconds before turning off, ready to take another picture.
+Upon success, an LED will be lit up for 3 seconds before turning off, ready to take another picture.
 If an error occurs, the other LED will be lit indefinitely and the program will quit.

 Requirements:
 1. Two (preferably) different colored LED's